matheushbps/matheushbps.github.io/_pages/articles.md

 5.  **Application to Renewable Energy:** The study's focus on lignocellulosic sorghum for biofuel production underscores the role of data science in advancing sustainable energy solutions and addressing environmental challenges.

 Incorporating this research into your portfolio showcases your proficiency in data analysis, algorithm development, and modeling, particularly within the context of renewable energy and sustainability.
 It highlights your ability to apply data science techniques to real-world challenges and contribute to the development of innovative solutions.
 Please check it at the following link.
-PS: The Main language of the article is Portuguese-Brazil: (PYROLYSIS KINETICS FOR LIGNOCELLULOSIC SORGHUM: THERMOGRAVIMETRIC DATA ANALYSIS FOR FRIEDMAN MODEL APPLICATION)[https://matheushbps.github.io/files/cinetica_artigo.pdf]
+PS: The Main language of the article is Portuguese-Brazil: [PYROLYSIS KINETICS FOR LIGNOCELLULOSIC SORGHUM: THERMOGRAVIMETRIC DATA ANALYSIS FOR FRIEDMAN MODEL APPLICATION](https://matheushbps.github.io/files/cinetica_artigo.pdf)

-# Modeling and simulation of serial elutriators using Scilab
+# MODELING AND SIMULATION OF SERIAL ELUTRIATORS USING SCILAB

 The reference article delves into the modeling and simulation of elutriators, which are industrial separation units used to segregate particles based on their size and density differences.
 The research employs Scilab, a numerical computation software, to simulate a series of three elutriators handling particles of varying densities.
 The study systematically investigates the impact of key parameters like fluidization velocity, flow rate, and an empirical exponent (alpha) on the elutriation process.
 The core objective is to optimize these parameters to achieve efficient separation of particles within the elutriator system.